‘Days Of Our Lives’ Weekly Preview Spoilers: Is Hope A Dirty Cop?

-Days of our Lives spoilers for the week of Sept.
-10-14, 2018 have been revealed in the latest weekly preview.
+Days of Our Lives spoilers for the week of Sept.
+10-14, 2018, have been revealed in the latest weekly preview.
 In the promo, Hope Brady (Kristian Alfonso) vows to see Ben Weston (Robert Scott Wilson) behind bars and away from her daughter, Ciara Brady (Victoria Konefal).

-According to a recent report by Soap Hub, the latest weekly preview for Days of our Lives points at some major tension between Ben, Ciara, and Hope.
+According to a recent report by Soap Hub, the latest weekly preview for Days of Our Lives points at some major tension between Ben, Ciara, and Hope.
 It looks like Hope, who is the Salem police commissioner, may go to great lengths to bust Ben for the fire that was started at the cabin where he and Ciara had been staying, and nearly took Ciara’s life.

 “Ben Weston is obsessed with my daughter.
 Whatever it takes, I’m going to get him,” Hope says in the promo, as clips of Ben and Ciara growing closer and closer are played.
 “New evidence has come to light.
-You are under arrest,” Hope says in another scene, as she slaps a pair of handcuffs on Ben as Ciara and her former boyfriend, Trip Dalton (Lucas Adams) look on.
+You are under arrest,” Hope says in another scene, as she slaps a pair of handcuffs on Ben as Ciara and her former boyfriend, Trip Dalton (Lucas Adams), look on.

 “A lucky break?
 Or a dirty cop?” the promo asks fans as it seems that Hope Brady may have engaged in some illegal activity to dig up evidence that would put Ben behind bars.
 “Everybody’s going to find out that you planted that evidence,” Ben tells Hope as the weekly preview ends.